ToniMellin/plotTS/README.md

 ### 1.4.0
 - Possibility to drop data rows that have empty-values or NaN values (only effects columns selected to be used in plotting)
-- Choice to show pop-up listing of dropped rows
+- Option to show pop-up listing of dropped rows
-- Choice to save a "cleaned" copy of input file without removed rows
+- Option to save a "cleaned" copy of input file without removed rows
+- Possibility to add titles and suffixes (units) to axis

 ### 1.3.0 / 1.3.1
 - Save plot as HTML file location selection